miR-19a/b stimulates cardiac regeneration

 Keywords: Cell Therapy, Heart DiseaseFor More Information Contact: Herrera Gutierrez, Aida

-Dr. Da Zhi Wang and Dr. Jinghai Chen identified miR-17-92 as a critical regulator of cardiomyocyte proliferation.
+In 2013, Drs.
+Da Zhi Wang and Jinghai Chen identified the miR-17-92 cluster of microRNAs as critical regulators of cardiomyocyte proliferation.
 The researchers found that overexpression of miR-17-92 induces cardiomyocyte proliferation in embryonic, postnatal, and adult hearts.
-They identified that miR-19, in particular, is required for and sufficient to induce cardiomyocyte proliferation in vitro, and in vivo experiments are underway to further validate the initial results.
-The researchers also identified PTEN, a tumor suppressor, as a miR-17-92 target to mediate the function of miR-17-92 in cardiomyocyte proliferation.
+They identified that miR-19a/b, in particular, is required for and sufficient to induce cardiomyocyte proliferation in vitro.

-These studies suggest that miR-17-92 cluster have the potential to be therapeutic targets and agents for cardiac repair and heart regeneration.
+These studies suggest that miR-19a/b has the potential to be therapeutic agents for cardiac repair and heart regeneration.

 Death of mature cardiomyocytes in pathological cardiac conditions and the lack of regeneration capacity of adult hearts are primary causes of heart failure and mortality. miR-17-92 is required for cardiomyocyte proliferation in the heart.